Contextflo Blog

 The problem

-PE and VC funds live on external data.
-Deal sourcing means scanning market signals: app store ratings, platform revenue estimates, public financials, web traffic trends.
-Due diligence means cross-referencing those signals against each other.
-Is this company's growth real?
-How does it compare to others in the space?
+Funds run on external data.
+Sourcing means scanning market signals: app store ratings, revenue estimates, public financials, traffic trends.
+Diligence means cross-referencing those signals against each other, because any one of them can be explained away and the interesting thing is when several agree.

 The setup

-One of our customers (a PE fund) has a director who now queries deal data across multiple external sources without writing SQL.
-They connected their sources and started asking.
-No more logging into five dashboards to build one view.
+One of our customers is a fund where a director now queries across several external sources without writing SQL.
+They connected their sources and started asking, and the change was less about speed than about who is allowed to be curious.